How To Reduce The Stress of Buying and Selling a House

 So make it clear to your estate agent when you are available for viewings and when you are not.
 Laying down those ground rules early on will take a lot of the stress out of selling a house.

 And last but not least, aim to put your house on the market to coincide with the peak selling season.
-According to property website rightmove.co.uk, spring is the best to nail that sale.
+The property website rightmove.co.uk states spring is the best time to nail that sale.

 Buyer beware

-But just because selling a house can push up the stress levels, it doesn’t mean you can forget about house buying stress.
+But just because selling a house can push up stress levels, it doesn’t mean you can forget about house-buying stress.

 Blast the buyer blues

-Fortunately, there are a few commonsense, easy steps you can take that can slash house buying stress.
+Fortunately, you can take a few common, easy steps that can slash house-buying stress.

-First-time buyers especially might want to read up on the house-buying process so that you know what to expect from it and, more important, what can go wrong.
+First-time buyers especially might want to read up on the house-buying process so that you know what to expect from it and, more importantly, what can go wrong.

 Because nothing pushes up the stress levels more than not knowing what to expect next.

-Another great way to bust house buying stress is to set up a viewing calendar so that you can organise your time.
+Another great way to bust house-buying stress is to set up a viewing calendar to organise your time.

-Not only will this simple step mean that you don’t double book an appointment, but it will also let you plan some quality time away from the stress of buying a new house.
+This simple step will not only ensure that you don’t double-book an appointment, but it will also allow you to plan some quality time away from the stress of buying a new house.

 Call in the professionals

-One of your most important allies, when you are buying your new home, is your conveyancing solicitor, so take time to find the right one.
+When you are buying your new home, your conveyancing solicitor is one of your most important allies, so take time to find the right one.

 Personal recommendations are a great place to start, or you could try an online search tool.

-Just tap in a few simple details about the purchase and it will instantly come back with a range of quotes to choose.
+Just enter a few simple details about the purchase, and it will instantly return a range of quotes from which to choose.

 Making an offer